 - If your abdomen feels like it’s dragging you down, place a pillow between it and the mattress for support.
 A small, firm cushion, such as a circular seat cushion may be better than a soft, puffy bed pillow.

 - Invest in a “maternity pillow”.
-These specially designed pillows are perfect for providing exactly the right support for side-sleeping during pregnancy.
+These specially designed pregnancy pillows are helpful, perfect for providing exactly the right support for side-sleeping during pregnancy.
 Although they are a bit pricey, you needn’t worry that you won’t use yours after your pregnancy.
 The specialised support and comfort provided by this ingenious device continues to be welcome even after baby arrives.

 Enjoy modified back sleeping